 |Rich Mueller Lions Golf Camp|

-The 2013 Rich Mueller Lions Golf Camp is designed for those golfers interested in playing on the collegiate level.
+The 2014 Rich Mueller Lions Golf Camps are designed for those golfers interested in playing on the collegiate level.
 The ideal camper and his family have an interest in learning how to take their game and academic profile to the next level.

 The Lions Golf Camp is unique because it emphasizes practice techniques; specifically, how to practice under pressure in order to prepare for the competition one faces in college golf.
 The program will address these goals by touching on the following four aspects: